s-sharar/s-sharar/README.md

 <h2 align="left">Hey, I'm Shihan!</h2>
-<h4 align="left">I'm a second-year Computer Science student at the University of Waterloo. <br />I am currently working as a software developer at Ford.</h4>
+<h4 align="left">I'm a second-year Computer Science student at the University of Waterloo. <br />I am currently looking for internship opportunities for Fall 2025.</h4>

 - I'm interested in full-stack software development
 - To check out my projects or learn more about my professional and educational background, click [here!](https://s-sharar.github.io)